Data + AI systems for real workflows

 2019–2025 Enterprise data engineering across banking, retail, and cloud data platforms.

-2025–2026 SRR, GaitGPT, and MCC FWA: applied AI systems with evidence, evaluation, and deployment stories.
+2025–2026 SRR, MCC FWA, and GaitGPT: applied AI systems with evidence, evaluation, and deployment stories.

 Core promise Strong foundations, measurable outcomes, and systems that can be maintained.